gjcooper/VAULT/01_articles/fific2010logicalrule.md

 I like the approach of determining some qualititative predictions of the models, and then assessing those predictions in the light on data that has been acquired.

 One point of difference and the approaches I have been looking at with say the models of processing in my veridical modelling ([[Architecture of MultiAttribute Choice|veridical choice modelling paper]]), or the exemplar models of consumer choice ([[Exemplar-based consumer choice model|EB-CCM]]) is that there are _few_ people, with multiple long sessions of data acquisition per person.
-My methods have been tailored more tyowards a single shorter session, with more people, and then using [[hierarchical modelling]] approaches to leverage responses from multiple people in order to getmore signal to noise, but not miss too much individual variation.
+My methods have been tailored more towards a single shorter session, with more people, and then using [[hierarchical modelling]] approaches to leverage responses from multiple people in order to get more signal to noise, but not miss too much individual variation.
 ### Annotations

 %% begin annotations %%